sisrfeng/coc-wiki/Language-servers.md

    ([Read why `copy-compiler-tool` is preferred over `install`](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/))

 2. This step is a necessary workaround for `coc-settings.json`.
-Create a script with name `ghcide-lsp-via-stack-exec` with this single line as content: `stack exec ghcide -- --lsp`.
-Make that script an executable with `$ chmod u+x ghcide-lsp-via-stack-exec`.
-Place that executable script somewhere in your path.
-You'd know this step went well if you don't see a `command not found` error when running the script from your prompt like so `$ ghcide-lsp-via-stack-exec`.
+Create a script file with name `ghcide-lsp-via-stack-exec` with this single line as content: `stack exec ghcide -- --lsp`.
+Make that script file an executable with `$ chmod u+x ghcide-lsp-via-stack-exec`.
+Place that executable script file somewhere in your path.
+You'd know this step went well if you don't see a `command not found` error when running that script file from a prompt like so `$ ghcide-lsp-via-stack-exec`.

 3. Update your `coc-settings.json`